Fergusson College: National Service Scheme

 National Service Scheme (NSS) is a community service program sponsored by the Ministry of Human Resources Development, Government of India.
 The motto of the NSS is ‘Not Me But You’, and its objective is developing the personality of the student through community service.

 The NSS Unit of Fergusson College was started in 1975 with about 50 students.
 Presently the NSS Unit consists of about 200 students from senior college and 100 students from junior college.
 The activities of the NSS are to help the students understand community, their relation with community, National Integration, and Social problems.

 Periodicals

 The photography department, with contributions from current and former students, brings out an e-magazine, Fergzine.

-SAATHI

 Astro Club

 The Astro Club is an activity started in 1997.
 Apart from weekly lectures, problem solving sessions and documentary screening, students also organise Physics/Astronomy exhibitions, seminars, workshops, sky observations, Space Week and Asteroid hunt program.
 "Frontiers in Physics" is a unique annual seminar organised by the students exclusively for the students with speakers from national and international institutions.
 Students also publish "Dimensions" a special science bulletin each term.